rana53s/Rana53s/README.md

 # 💫 About Me:
 I belong to Tripura, <br> Graduated in Electrical Engineering from NIT Agartala in 2020,
 <br> Growing as a Full Stack Developer,
-<br> Currently digging into Docker, Kubernetes, NeonDB, Prisma, and Node.
+<br> Currently digging into Qwik, Go, Docker, Kubernetes, and Node.

 ## 🌐 Socials: